torvalds/linux/Documentation/filesystems/xfs/xfs-online-fsck-design.rst

 This *can* be done by appending concurrent updates into a separate log file and applying them before writing the new metadata to disk, but this leads to unbounded memory consumption if the rest of the system is very busy.
-Another option is to skip the side-log and commit live updates from the filesystem directly into the scan data, which trades more overhead for a lower maximum memory requirement.
+Aanalther option is to skip the side-log and commit live updates from the filesystem directly into the scan data, which trades more overhead for a lower maximum memory requirement.
 In both cases, the data structure holding the scan results must support indexed